Kensington Market: Canadian Citizenship

 According to the 2006 Canadian Census (0038.00 census tract), approximately 76% of the residents at Kensington Market are Canadian citizens.
 Of that 76%, 9% are under the age of 18.
 This means that 24% of Kensington Market's population is non-Canadian citizens, a figure that speaks to Kensington Market's character as a hub for multiculturalism.
 Furthermore, in 2011 the National Household Survey reported very similar data.
 Although the population accounted by citizenship status increased from 2006 and 2011, the percentage of those with Canadian citizenship versus those without the citizenship remained the same.
 In 2006, 2800 residents reported that they were Canadian citizens whereas 870 residents reported they did not hold Canadian citizenship.

 In 2011, 2950 residents reported they were Canadian citizens whereas 930 residents reported that they did not hold Canadian citizenship.
 Comparing this to the Canadian ratio between Canadian and non-Canadian citizenship data from the census for 2006 and 2011 the ratio changed by 0.4% resulting in an increase in non-Canadian citizens within the population that received the long-form survey and the National Household Survey (Census 2006; Census 2011 NHS).
 Although this per cent increase is small, when speaking on the national scale, this 0.4% increase in ratio involved 32,852,320 respondents for 2011 and 31,241,030 respondents for 2006 (Census 2006; Census 2011).
 Comparing that with the minimal increase which was 0.3% in ratio for Kensington where the population was not as substantial, this increase is not as substantial as well (Census 2006; Census 2011 NHS).

 Housing status

 Census tract 0038.00 of the 2006 Canadian Census and 2011 Canadian census revealed information about the population's housing status in the Kensington Market neighbourhood.
 According to the former source, 59% of the population or 940 out of 1595 people were renting their homes.
 The latter source reported that the percentage increased to 64% (1135 out of 1765 people).

 Religion

-Two synagogues remain in the Market from the early 20th-century period when the area was the centre of Toronto's Jewish community, Anshei Minsk on St. Andrews Street and the Kiever Synagogue on Bellevue Avenue.
+Two synagogues remain in the Market from the early 20th-century period when the area was the centre of Toronto's Jewish community: Anshei Minsk on St. Andrews Street and the Kiever Synagogue on Bellevue Avenue.

 In recent years Kensington Market has been associated with the Rastafari movement.
 There are several stores situated around the Market that sell Rastafarian cultural items, including a small flea-market.
-The winter solstice festival in Kensington Market is an important gathering of Ontario's pagan community.
+The winter solstice festival, formally known as the Kensington Market Festival of Lights, occurs annually and is an important gathering of Ontario's pagan community.